SophieH93/Covid19Tracker/README.md

 # Covid-19 Tracker

-This Covid tracker was created using Javascript.

 ![](covidgif.gif)

+This Covid tracker was created using Javascript, Google Maps and the Covid API is pulled from [Disease.sh](https://disease.sh/).

+As part of [Profit with Javacript](https://www.cleverprogrammer.com/) we were thought how to create this tracker and I further challenged myself by adding the **'dark mode'** feature and the **'news feed'** using [RSS Feed generator](https://rss.app/).

+## Future Features:
+- Include the coverage for the Vaccine.
+- Sort the Live cases from highest to lowest.

 ## Technologies used:
 - [Javascript](https://www.javascript.com/)